Alton Abbey: History

 The community was founded by the Revd Charles Plomer Hopkins in 1884, as the Society of Saint Paul, in Rangoon (Burma) and Calcutta (India) to work with destitute or distressed merchant seafarers and their chaplains.
-The first house was opened in 1894 in Barry Dock, South Wales (now closed) to continue this work.
+The first house was opened in 1894 in Barry Docks, South Wales (now closed) to continue this work.

 A quieter house was needed and the site in Beech was acquired in 1895.
 This was initially used to care for retired or ill seamen in temporary wood and metal buildings.
 The current buildings were designed by Sir Charles Nicholson, using Tintern Abbey as a model.
 The first monks did much of the construction using local flint, including a flint and brick Gatehouse (1901).
-The Abbey church, designed by John Cyril Hawes (flint and brick, built in 1901 to 1907), is dedicated to "Our Lady and Saint John".
+The Abbey church, designed by John Cyril Hawes (flint and brick, built in 1901 to 1907), was dedicated to "Our Lady and Saint John".
 Hawes also designed the gatehouse.
 Having observed the Rule of St Benedict from 1893 the community formally adopted it on 28 January 1981.

 In 1989 another charity undertook the society's work with seafarers.
 The community now runs retreats and courses for the public.

+The abbey closure was announced in 2024.

 Monks

-The priority of the monks is the offering of the Liturgy of the Hours and the Conventual Mass.
-Part of the day is set aside for work in the bakery making communion bread), in the gardens, in the retreat house, writing (painting) icons, or making incense.
-Those who wish to join the community spend time as an aspirant, postulant and novice while they consider their commitment.
-With the agreement of the other monks, they make Benedictine Vows of Stability, Conversion of Life, and Obedience for a period of three years.
-After that three-year period is complete, they may make lifelong vows with the agreement of the community.
+The priority of the monks was the offering of the Liturgy of the Hours and the Conventual Mass.
+Part of the day was set aside for work in the bakery making communion bread), in the gardens, in the retreat house, writing (painting) icons, or making incense.
+Those who wished to join the community spend time as an aspirant, postulant and novice while they considered their commitment.
+With the agreement of the other monks, they made Benedictine Vows of Stability, Conversion of Life, and Obedience for a period of three years.
+After that three-year period is complete, they made lifelong vows with the agreement of the community.

 In September 2010, Dom William Hughes was elected third Abbot of Alton but in 2013 he resigned and the Rt Revd Dom Giles Hill resumed his duties as abbot.
-As of 2022, there five professed members of the community.